ibm-ecosystem-engineering/Watson-NLP/MLOps/reserve-openshift-sandbox/readme.md

 ### Step 6: Wait for your Environment

-When the enviroment is ready, you will receive an email similar to the following.
+When your enviroment is ready, you will receive an email similar to the following.

 ![Step 6](images/step6.png)